hristochr/sensor-community-api-to-mqtt/README.md

 **Enjoy!**

 ## Change log
+- 18.11.2025: minor fixes to the data model, added data quality checks to the transfomer module and added the node red flow definition.
 - 07.11.2025: containerized the API and added configuration for storing the data to an SQL database.
 - 25.07.2025: fixed typos and added image of data visualization.
 - 14.06.2025: initial commit.